PacktPublishing/Cloud-Native-Applications-with-Ballerina/README.md

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1800200633) today!

 ## Instructions and Navigations
 All of the code is organized into folders.
-For example, Chapter02.
+For example, Chapter03.

 The code will look like the following:
 ```
 import ballerina/http;
 service /hello on new http:Listener(9090) {
-    resource function get sayHello(http:Caller caller, http:Request req) returns error? {
+    resource function get greeting() returns error|string {
-        check caller->respond("Hello, World!");
+        return "Hello, World!";
     }
 }
 ```